Helen Mason - Founder/Project Lead

 animation to meet the interests and needs of their clients.

-Helen is the founder of
+Helen is currently in the process of developing several practice

-using animation in clinical practice , providing community
+ways of using animation in clinical practice , providing community

 inclusion and in reach projects using animation as a modern tool